Puerto Rico Fast Facts

 November 14, 1993 - Commonwealth status is upheld via a plebiscite.

-September 21, 1998 - Hurricane Georges hits the island causing close to $2 billion in damages.
+September 21, 1998 - Hurricane Georges hits the island causing an estimated $1.75 billion in damage.

 August 6, 2009 - Sonia Sotomayor, who is of Puerto Rican descent, is confirmed by the US Senate (68-31).
 She becomes the third woman and the first Hispanic Supreme Court justice.